NishiLama/travel_website_static/README.md

-# travel_website_static
+# GoTrip– Static Travel Website (HTML & CSS)
-A responsive static travel website built using only HTML and CSS, showcasing travel destinations and services.
+A responsive static travel website built using HTML and CSS, designed to showcase destinations, travel packages, and services with a clean modern layout.